 In the “Model” tab you can only define mappings like “field X = field Y”.
 In this tab, you can define mappings that are more complex.
 To do this, click on to add a new mapping.
 The Tool will display a dialog where you specify the condition of the mapping.
 Each side of the condition must refer to the fields of only one of the views.

 To edit an existing mapping, click on it.

 Metadata: tab that allows you to define the folder where the new association will be stored and provide a description for the association.

-By default, the Tool does not list the associations in the Elements Tree.
+By default, the Tool does not list the associations in the Server Explorer.
 To list them, click the arrow on the Search bar (top-left of the Tool) and select Associations.